moj-analytical-services/writing_functions_in_r/README.md

 ### 2.2 fizz_buzz_vec()

 Most functions in R are vectorised.
 This means they can apply an operation to every element of a vector at the same time.
-It’s best practice to vectorise your own functions too as this will help you to apply them to data sets and combine them with other functions.

 Create a new version of the `fizz_buzz()` function called `fizz_buzz_vec` which instead accepts a vector of numbers.
 Test it out